mcc-us/bookkeeping/_pages/chap09.cash.md

 **Chap 9 - How To**

-1. **Expense account**: `Cash Short/Over`
-2. Petty cash fund
+1. Petty cash fund - *Expense account* => `Cash Short/Over`

-3. Internal control routines for cash.
+2. Internal Control for cash
-   - All businesses need a system to protect cash from theft and mishandling and ensure accurate cash records.
-A checking account is essential to store cash safely and make payments efficiently.
+   - Protect your cash by using checking accounts.
-   - For maximum control over outgoing cash, all payments should be made by check except those from carefully controlled special-purpose cash funds, such as petty cash funds.
+   - For maximum control, *all* payments should be made by check except small amount using petty cash.

-4. Writing, endorsing, and preparing bank checks, deposit slip, and maintaining a checkbook balance.
+3. Writing, endorsing, and preparing bank checks, deposit slip, and maintaining a checkbook balance.
-   - **Checks requires careful attention to detail.**
-   - If a standard checkbook is used, the stub should be completed before the check so that it will be remembered.
-The stub gives the data needed to journalize the payment.

-5. Reconcile bank statements **MONTHLY**.
-   - Reconcile bank statement with the cash balance in the firm's financial records.
-   - Differences are (usually) due to deposits in transit, outstanding checks, and bank service charges.
+4. Reconcile bank statements **MONTHLY** - Most differences are (usually) due to "deposits in transit", "outstanding checks", and "bank service charges."
-   - Still, many factors can cause a lack of agreement between the bank balance and the book balance.

-6. Record any adjusting entries required from the bank reconciliation.
+5. Record any adjusting entries required from the bank reconciliation.
-   - Some differences between the bank balance and the book balance may require that the firm's records be adjusted after the bank statement is reconciled.
-Journal entries are recorded and then posted to correct the Cash account balance and the checkbook balance.

-7. Understand how businesses use online banking to manage cash activities.

-8. Many businesses now use online banking to receive and make cash payments.
+6. Understand how businesses use online banking to receive and make cash payments.

 ---

 ### 1. Cash Shortfall or Overages

-Cash register discrepancies should be recorded using the **Expense account**: `Cash Short/Over.`

-Cash Short or Over account - A temp. account used to record any discrepancies
+Cash Short or Over account is a temp. account used to record any cash discrepancies

 |Register: Cash Short/Over|
 |:-:|